SpaceBureaucrats/.github/profile/README.md

 Our path is harder than ever, we don't have what many others have, but this only makes us stronger.
 The main thing is to believe in a bright future while serving our cause.
 <br>
 This is not just organization, its equal to the life itself.
-Its not about fight with others, its about fighting yourself.
+Its not about fighting with others, its about fighting yourself.
 <!--

 **Here are some ideas to get you started:**